DSeq-JEPA: Discriminative Sequential Joint-Embedding Predictive Architecture: Methodology

 We apply connected-component labeling to $\mathbf{M}$ under a relaxed connectivity criterion (8-neighborhood) to obtain the candidate set $\{R_k\}$.
-Under this relaxed condition, each $R_k$ may consist of multiple spatially separated (mutually disjoint) sub-regions.
-Small components ($|R_{k}|<\alpha\,hw$) are discarded, where $\alpha$ is a small constant.
-Each region is assigned a discriminative score:
+After removing small components ($|R_k|<0.15hw$), each remaining region is assigned a discriminative score $\rho_k$ defined as the average normalized saliency response within the region (Eq.~\eqref{eq:att_score}),

 Unlike prior works~\cite{jepa,cjepa}, we employ irregular, non-overlapping masks for the extracted regions.
-We select the top-$(N-1)$ regions with the highest $\rho_k$ values and form $\mathcal{R}=\{R_k\}_{k=1}^{N}$, where $N$=5 following I-JEPA.
-The last region $R_N$ is defined as the remaining area: $R_N = \Omega \setminus \bigcup_{k=1}^{N-1} R_k$, where $\Omega$ denotes the full image region.
+We rank regions by $\rho_k$, select the top $N-1$ regions as primary discriminative regions, and define the final region $R_N$ as the remaining image area to ensure complete image coverage:

+where $\Omega$ denotes the full image region.
 This ensures complete coverage of the image without gaps, yielding more stable and discriminative region-based representation learning.

-Since saliency maps are often noisy during the early stages of pre-training, we adopt a probabilistic curriculum to stabilize optimization.
-The probability $\lambda$ of applying discriminative selection is linearly increased from 0 to 1 over pre-training epochs, so that for each sample we apply I-JEPA’s random region sampling with probability $1-\lambda$ and our discriminative selection with probability $\lambda$.
-This progressive transition helps the model evolve from diffuse attention to structured saliency, effectively allowing it to learn where to look.
+To improve stability when saliency maps are noisy early in pre-training, we adopt a probabilistic curriculum.
+Specifically, the probability $\lambda$ of applying discriminative region selection is linearly increased from $0$ to $1$ over pre-training epochs, so that each sample uses our discriminative region selection with probability $\lambda$ and random region sampling with probability $1-\lambda$.
+This progressive transition stabilizes optimization and gradually shifts the model from diffuse attention to structured saliency (see \Cref{alg:region_selection}).